skip to Main Content

 Jungle Trekking

-As an introduction to the flora and fauna of the rainforest, You will for a jungle trek to learn about the various aspects of the rainforest habitat and its resources for the inhabitants in terms of shelter, food and medicine.
+As an introduction to the flora and fauna of the rainforest, you will learn about the various aspects of the rainforest habitat and its resources for the inhabitants in terms of shelter, food and medicine.

 Cultural Interaction & Community Impact